Flixbox/starwars-db/README.md

 No agentic AI systems were used in this repository.

+My goal is to **understand the tech and the task, creating an implementation plan in my mind, then writing the code**.
+I do not use AI to write code, but to assist me in this endeavour.

 ## Timing

 - Start of work in this repository: 2025-12-20 17:10